 A CSV file is where the data is separated by commas.
 It runs faster than an Excel file.
-Sometimes, you need to import CSV data into Excel file for transforming the data or to analyze it.
+Sometimes, you need to import CSV data into an Excel file to transform the data or to analyze it.
 In such a case, you need not convert CSV to an Excel file, you can just import it.
 In this article, we’ll show you 4 handy approaches to importing CSV data into Excel.

-The above overview image shows the process to import CSV data into Excel through the Text Import Wizard.
+The above overview image shows the process of importing CSV data into Excel through the Text Import Wizard.

 What Is CSV Data?